cginternals/openll/README.md

   <dt>Texture Atlas</dt><dd>A large, rectangular container comprising multiple sub-textures that can be efficiently accessed as one texture.</dd>
 </dl>

-For efficient label rendering *OpenLL* uses texture atlases of distance maps of graphemes. *OpenLL* further allows the compuation of distance maps based bitmasks at run-time.
+For efficient label rendering *OpenLL* uses texture atlases of distance maps of graphemes. *OpenLL* further allows the computation of distance maps based on bitmasks at run-time.

 ### Reference Systems and Units